Los Angeles Almanac Logo

 Also see: When Nat King Cole Moved In - Curbed LA.

 The damage of redlining, however, had already been baked into Los Angeles County's communities.
 Although the practice has now long been illegal (with occasional surreptitious cases still popping up), the long-term damage of redlining continues to this day.
 With the exception of neighborhoods along the coast, Los Angeles County’s map of racially disparate neighborhoods looks mostly unchanged from those of more than eight decades ago.
-Most formerly red-lined communities continue to remain persistantly bogged-down in the county's economic margins.
+Most formerly red-lined communities continue to appear stuck in the county's economic margins.

 Data artist Josh Begley, provides an interactive map of Los Angeles County showing the 1939 HOLC grading, including links to HOLC descriptions for each community.